 Persistent Depressive Disorder Symptoms

 What do these teens have in common?
 They all may have chronic depression.
 In the newest version of the DSM-5 mental health diagnostic guide, chronic low-level depression is called Persistent Depressive Disorder (PDD).
 PDD has less intense symptoms than Major Depressive Disorder (MDD), and the symptoms are not always obvious.
-Mental health professionals tends to under-diagnose and under-treat PDD because it’s easier to miss or misinterpret the signs.
+Mental health professionals tend to under-diagnose and under-treat PDD because it’s easier to miss or misinterpret the signs.

 Elizabeth Jorgensen, CADC, Director of Insight Counseling in Ridgefield CT, has seen many teens diagnosed with PDD.
 She cautions parents to be alert to chronic depression masquerading as irritability: “Often teens can be nasty and irritable, but they’re really suffering.
 You have to dig a little deeper.”